Transparency of the state graph

 Transparenz 1 EN

-Before expanding the state graph, a brief explanation of the action function of a state.
+Before the state graph is expanded, a brief explanation of the action function of a state.
 A state can access three different action functions.
 The Entry Action, the State Action and the Exit Action.
-The Entry Action can process signals as they enter the state, just as the Exit Action can process signals as they exit the state.
-The State Action processes the signals while the state is active.
+The entry action can process signals when entering the state, just as the exit action can process signals when leaving the state.
+The state action processes the signals while the state is active.

 Transparenz 2